 The water storage and evapotranspiration (ET) potential of the green roof growing media are dynamic.
 The pattern of water uptake and release from the surface media can be summarized as follows.

 ET rates also vary over time, depending on climatic conditions, soil moisture, and vegetation vigor, cover, and species.
 Several studies have shown rapid water loss through ET immediately after a rain event and much slower ET rates starting 5 to 10 days after soil was saturated, when plants need to start conserving water to survive (Voyde et. al., 2010; Rezaei et. al., 2005).

 A model that accounts for these dynamic processes is needed to accurately reflect green roof hydrology.
-However, studies and field experience have found that [Green roofs terminology and glossary maximum media water retention] (MMWR), the quantity of water held in a media at the [Green roofs terminology and glossary maximum media density] of the media using the ASTM E2399 standard testing procedure, provides a very approximate estimate of event green roof runoff retention potential.
+However, studies and field experience have found that maximum media water retention (MMWR), the quantity of water held in a media at the maximum media density of the media using the ASTM E2399 standard testing procedure, provides a very approximate estimate of event green roof runoff retention potential.
 The aggregated effect of storage and ET processes in green roofs can result in annual runoff volume reductions of 60 percent or more.
 However, the increase in retention storage potential with increasing soil depth is not linear.
 This is a consequence of the non-uniform moisture distribution in the soil column.
 Consequently increasing media thickness above 4 to 6 inches does not provide significant increase in retention storage potential in many instances.

 Studies show that, compared to traditional hard roofs, green roofs:

 Green roof stormwater performance is affected by regional climatic conditions, storm size, rain intensity, frequency, and duration, antecedent moisture in the soil, transmissivity of drainage layer, vegetation species and diversity, length of flow path, roof size, growing medium composition and depth, and roof age.